-Code signing your app assures users that it is from a known source and the app hasn’t been modified since it was last signed.
+Code signing your app assures users that it's from a known source and hasn’t been modified since it was last signed.
 Before your app can integrate app services, be installed on a device, or be submitted to the App Store, it must be signed with a certificate issued by Apple.

 To avoid potential issues with common tasks involving code signing, follow these best practices:

 - Xcode documentation

 - Developer ID and Gatekeeper (inglese)

 Worldwide Developer Relations Certification Intermediate Certificate update

 For details about the intermediate certificate update, visit the Certificate Expiration support page.